roovo/obsidian-card-board/README.md

   - Tag based (uses `#tags` to define columns).

 ## New
+- You can choose files or directories to ignore when loading tasks from files.
+Handy if you use templates which contain tasks.
 - Bugfix: filter definitions dropdown is now scrollable
 - Confirmation step added when deleting cards.
 - Can choose to use local time when marking tasks as complete.